-We’ve all spent a lot more time at home this year, which means we’re all generating more dust and dirt whether we realize it or not.
+We’ve all spent a lot more time at home this past year, which means we’re all generating more dust and dirt whether we realize it or not.
 Luckily, robot vacuums are no longer solely expensive luxuries: the little automated helpers come in a wide variety of price points and perk packages these days, including entry-level models that won’t break the bank.

 Whether you need help keeping the house clean amidst kids and pets or just want to cut something from your regular to-do list, now’s the time to bring a robot vacuum into your home.
 Here are today’s top options for varying needs.

 Best Overall: iRobot Roomba i3+

 The iRobot Roomba i3+ was named one of Gizmodo’s Coolest Gadgets of 2020, and our friends there praised this robovac for its pet hair-sucking capabilities, among other skills.
 This mid-tier vac has some premium features included, such as the optional base station that’ll hold Roomba’s collected dust and dirt.
 That means you can go weeks between emptying the caanister.

 Gizmodo reviewer Catie Keck praised the Roomba i3+ from saving her from being constantly surrounded by dog fur tumbleweeds: